HomeEuropeExplosion in Mykolaiv injures seven Ukrainian police officers, police chief says

 -

-Feb 23 (Reuters) - An explosion in Ukraine's southern city of Mykolaiv injured seven police officers on Monday, two of the them seriously, the head of the national police said, marking the second attack involving police in three days.
+Feb 23 (Reuters) - An explosion in Ukraine's southern city of Mykolaiv injured seven police officers on Monday, two of them seriously, the head of the national police said, marking the second attack involving police in three days.

 Ivan Vyhivskyi said the officers had parked their cars in anticipation of a shift change when the explosion occurred.